dastinnette/phase-2-project/README.md

 Start JSON Server:

-`json-server --watch db.json`
+`json-server --watch db.json or `npm run server`

+### FrontEnd

-Now if you go to http://localhost:3000, you'll see the home page of our app.
+Running the command `npm start` will start up a react page that brings you to http://localhost:3000, you'll see the home page of our app.

 Open the app in your browser with the command "npm start" to interact with the page and learn more about the wonders of space.

-### Shout outs
+## Shout outs

 This project was created by [Mateusz Trybunia](https://github.com/Case652) and myself.
 We used...

+on lines 7 to 42 in HomePage.js and lines 105 to 120 in App.css, code from https://codepen.io/Hyperplexed/pen/MWXBRBp is used.